 YOU(th) Decide is designed to be a multi-dimensional prevention effort aimed at reducing underage gambling.
-Local providers participating in the YOU(th) Decide Project will educate youth, work with local community leaders to decrease the availability of gambling at family and youth-focused events and will conduct media and outreach campaigns.
+Local providers participating in the YOU(th) Decide Project educate youth, work with local community leaders to decrease the availability of gambling at family and youth-focused events and conduct media and outreach campaigns.

 There is not just one person, nor just one group of people, affected by underage gambling.
 There is not just one risk factor or protective factor that plays a role in underage gambling.
-There is not just one strategy that will alone prevent underage gambling.
+There is not just one strategy that will, alone, prevent underage gambling.
 A variety of strategies targeted at all levels of impact is the only effective way to prevent and de-normalize underage gambling.

 Cortland Prevention Resources (CPR) is a leader in the delivery of prevention and intervention programs that promote positive change and build healthy communities.
 CPR is a division of Family Counseling Services.